Warming miso glazed salmon with soba noodles

 4 boneless salmon fillets

-2 tbsp sesame seeds (black or white) lightly toasted
+2 tbsp sesame seeds (black or white), lightly toasted

-Coriander leaves, to serve
+Coriander leaves, for serving

 100ml mirin